 Chicago's suburbs once included several privately owned streetcar and interurban lines.
 And in later years, new privately owned bus companies were formed, and the electric railways were replaced with buses.
 These buses are now operated by Pace.
 Although many railfans lament the passing of the electric railways, some Pace bus routes now can come in handy for railfans, allowing cross-suburban travel between Metra lines without needing to double back through downtown Chicago.

 The Regional Transportation Authority was formed in 1974 to subsidize and coordinate public transportation within the 6 county Chicago metropolitan area.
 The RTA now oversees the 3 operating agencies: Metra, CTA, and Pace.

 Descriptions and brief histories of all railroads in the Chicago area and surrounding states.
 Included is information from railroad employee timetables and other sources, detailing stations, crossings and junctions, mileposts, number of tracks, and signal systems.
-Also included for most lines are track diagrams, and links to zoomable Google Maps showing locations of former stations.
+Also included for most lines are track diagrams, histories of interlocking towers, and links to zoomable Google Maps showing locations of former stations.

 Zoomable Google Maps will help one untangle the complex network of railroads in Chicago.

 General information on Chicago's railroads, and how to best enjoy railfanning in the railroad center of the nation.

 Chicago has been a main hub to the nationwide passenger rail system, before and after the creation of Amtrak.
 In the golden era, many great passenger trains operated throughout the country.
 Serving six terminals in downtown Chicago, and many great railroad terminals throughout the country.